 \section{Abstract}

-We study the problem of visual surface inspecting of a bridge for defects using an Unmanned Aerial Vehicle (UAV).
-The geometric model of the bridge is unknown beforehand.
-We equppied the UAV with a 3D LiDAR and RGB camera to build a semantic map of the environment.
-Our planner, termed \emph{GATSBI}, plans in an online fashion a path to inspect all points on the surface of the bridge.
-The input to GATSBI consists of a 3D occupancy grid map created online with LiDAR scans.
-Occupied voxels corresponding to the bridge in this grid map are semantically segmented out.
+We study the problem of visual surface inspection of a bridge for defects using an Unmanned Aerial Vehicle (UAV).
+We do not assume that the geometric model of the bridge is known beforehand.
+Our planner, termed \emph{GATSBI}, plans a path in a receding horizon fashion to inspect all points on the surface of the bridge.
+The input to GATSBI consists of a 3D occupancy map created online with LiDAR scans.
+Occupied voxels corresponding to the bridge in this map are semantically segmented and used to create a bridge-only occupancy map.
 Inspecting a bridge voxel requires the UAV to take images from a desired viewing angle and distance.
 We then create a Generalized Traveling Salesperson Problem (GTSP) instance to cluster candidate viewpoints for inspecting the bridge voxels and use an off-the-shelf GTSP solver to find the optimal path for the given instance.
-As the algorithm sees more parts of the environment over time, it replans the path.
-We evaluate the performance of our algorithm through high-fidelity simulations conducted in AirSim.
-We compare the performance of this algorithm with a frontier exploration algorithm.
-Our evaluation reveals that targeting the inspection to only the segmented bridge voxels and planning carefully using a GTSP solver leads to more efficient and thorough inspection compared to the baseline algorithm.
+As the algorithm sees more parts of the environment over time, it replans the path to inspect novel parts of the bridge while avoiding obstacles.
+We evaluate the performance of our algorithm through high-fidelity simulations conducted in AirSim and real-world experiments.
+We compare the performance of GATSBI with a classical exploration algorithm.
+Our evaluation reveals that targeting the inspection to only the segmented bridge voxels and planning carefully using a GTSP solver leads to a more efficient and thorough inspection than the baseline algorithm.